Hank Azaria On 'Brockmire' And Why He No Longer Performs Apu On 'The Simpsons'

 And Roy kind of really took me through, almost in, like, a therapy way sometimes, of how to sort of be willing to share myself, that I came to trust that my honest reactions to things were not only preferable, not to be hidden, but to be shared, and were the way to - what else did I have to really use as an actor except my own real experience and how I really felt about things?
 And once I was able to bring that to the voices - like, so whether I'm talking like Chief Wiggum or I'm talking like Moe or I'm talking like Comic Book Guy, I feel like underneath it all, it's OK for Hank to really share what he thinks and feels, and I think that made things more believable and funnier - and for "Brockmire," too.

 DAVIES: Our guest is actor Hank Azaria.
 He stars as a baseball broadcaster with a very colorful life in the IFC series "Brockmire."
-The fourth and final season premieres Wednesday at 10:00.
-We'll be back after a short break.
+The series has ended after four seasons.
+You can watch the series on multiple platforms.
 This is FRESH AIR.

 (SOUNDBITE OF LARY BARILLEAU & THE LATIN JAZZ COLLECTIVE'S "CARMEN'S MAMBO")

-DAVIES: This is FRESH AIR, and we're speaking with actor Hank Azaria.
-You would know him from a host of voices on "The Simpsons" and many other roles.
+DAVIES: This is FRESH AIR.
+Let's get back to my interview with actor Hank Azaria.
+You might know him from a host of voices on "The Simpsons" and many other roles.
 He stars as a baseball broadcaster whose life takes some pretty strange turns in the series "Brockmire."
-The fourth and final season premieres Wednesday at 10:00 on IFC.
-We'll also note that the first three seasons are available on Hulu.
+We spoke to him last year, as the series began its fourth and final season.

 AZARIA: Yeah, sure.
 I had been doing that voice for about 25, 27 years before I really heard anybody express upset with it.
 And one of the first things that happened was that comedian Hari Kondabolu actually tweeted at me a link to a performance he did on a late-night comedy show where he did a routine about how much he resented the voice of Apu and the character of Apu or things about it, anyway.
 And he said it sounded like - the voice sounded like a white guy doing an impression of another white guy who was making fun of his father.
 And, you know, that was really kind of the first I'd heard of that kind of upset and bristling over the role.